New Images For ‘Fear The Walking Dead’ Season 3, Episode 1 Reveal Two Characters Will Be Reunited

 “The Clark family find themselves in a dire predicament.
 They must work together to discover a path to safety.”

-AMC have also released a multitude of new images related directly to Episode 1 of Fear the Walking Dead Season 3.
-Along with these images, are also several from Episodes 2 and 3.
+AMC has also released a multitude of new images related directly to Episode 1 of Fear the Walking Dead Season 3.
+Along with these images are also several from Episodes 2 and 3.
 As yet, no details have been released on the titles of these episodes.

 Of interest to note in these newly released images from Season 3 of Fear the Walking Dead is the possible introduction of a new family.
 Some images released by AMC reveal two characters with the surname of Otto, indicating they could be related.